Davis Cattlelog

 THE PROBLEM

-There is a lack of resources available to UC Davis students regarding instruction and course quality, with the main source of acquiring knowledge being through word-of-mouth.
-Outside of Rate My Professor and Reddit, students at UC Davis do not have access to crowdsourced, qualitative information that is useful for schedule building, and may be missing out on discovering relevant or interesting courses that can help work toward their degree.
+There is a lack of resources available to UC Davis students regarding instruction and course quality, with word-of-mouth being the main source of acquiring knowledge.
+Outside of Rate My Professor and Reddit, students at UC Davis do not have access to crowdsourced, qualitative information that is useful for schedule building, and may miss out on discovering relevant or interesting courses that help work toward their degree.
 A more intuitive and data-driven approach can significantly improve the decision-making process for students.

 APPROACH